-Depending on student interest, support and/or therapy groups on topics such as body image, disordered eating, food preoccupation, exercise obsession and eating disorder recovery are offered when interest and demand is met.
+Support and/or therapy groups on topics such as body image, disordered eating, food preoccupation, exercise obsession and eating disorder recovery are offered when interest and demand is met.

-Our dietitian can help students balance their eating patterns.
+The UHC dietitian can help students balance their eating patterns.
 In the first appointment, the dietitian will ask about food intake, weight, diet and exercise history.
-Our dietitian will set food-related goals based on current behaviors.
+The dietitian will set food-related goals based on current behaviors.

 Physical complications can result from an eating disorder, which is why this evaluation is important for those struggling with eating disorders.
 The visit will be similar to any physician visit except that it will also address issues specific to eating concerns.

-The university's eating disorder services is not a treatment program, but rather a group of professionals who work collaboratively to develop the best course of treatment.
-Members will refer students to higher levels of treatment when needed.
+Any of the providers will refer a student to higher levels of treatment when needed.
 If more regular or frequent care is needed than we can accommodate or if the situation extends beyond our level of expertise, a referral to other treatment resources and services will be made in order to best meet those needs (i.e. outpatient or inpatient treatment).